mohd-ksr/web-time-tracker/README.md

 ---

 ## 📦 Installation Guide (Unpacked Extension)
-1. Download the repository or [grab the ZIP] → [](https://github.com/mohd-ksr/web-time-tracker/releases/latest).
+1. Download the repository or Clone the repository
 2. Extract the files to a folder on your computer.
 3. Open your browser (Chrome/Brave).
 4. Go to:  brave://extensions/(or chrome://extensions/ in Chrome)